Jimmykotter/prework-study-guide/README.md

 ## Usage

-This study guide and be used to review what you have learned during your pre-work course.
+This study guide can be used to review what you have learned during your pre-work course.
 There was a lot of information so it is helpful to have notes as a reminder for what we covered.
-This is the foundation so it is good to have this information down pack to build your development abilities on.
+This is the foundation of your development abilities to build upon.
 ## Credits

 N/A